djibe/Android-tutorials/README.md

 ## Sony Xperia S

-You can upgrade your Sony Xperia S (LT26i nozomi) from any version to Android 8.1 / nAOSP rom.
+You can upgrade your Sony Xperia S (LT26i/nozomi) from any version to Android 8.1 / nAOSP rom.

 Tutorial is here (6000+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-sony-xperia-s-stock-to-android-8-1-oreo.4222141/>